aceasad/abi-fe/README.md

 You need to have [NodeJS](https://nodejs.org/en/) installed on your computer in order to run ReactJS application.

+Before you run `yarn start` make sure that you have creted `.env` file.
+Copy content of `.env.example` and paste it in new `.env` file.

 ## Available Scripts

 In the project directory, you can run: